 Souvenirs From the Local Supermarket

 Wanna shop for tea?
 Of course, you do!
 Here, too, I cannot recommend the specialty stores at the Fort.
 Instead, take a short hike to Keells supermarket on 46 Colombo Road.
 They have a wide range of different teas.
 Most of them are packed in original, beautiful tin boxes.
-This not only keep the tea fresh, but also makes a wonderful gift.
+This not only keeps the tea fresh, but also makes a wonderful gift.
 Don’t get irritated if some of the small writing is in Cyrillic.
-Actually, it’s a proof of quality since it means that this tea is meant for export.
+Actually, it’s proof of quality since it means that this tea is meant for export.
 And they are exporting only the good stuff.